NAMI CAPE COD & THE ISLANDS,

 v Focus on Advocacy: We have a legal consultant to advise us on client legal issues and to review and monitor current legislation to improve the conditions of those with mental illness.
 Join our Advocacy Network at email@example.com

-v The ‘Primer’, a free, comprehensive compilation of mental health disorders, symptoms, treatment plans as well as discussions on what to expect with crises and hospitalizations of mentally ill loved ones (will be completed December 2017) Call the Office to get a copy.
+v The ‘Primer’, a free, comprehensive compilation of mental health disorders, symptoms, treatment plans as well as discussions on what to expect with crises and hospitalizations of mentally ill loved ones Call the Office to get a copy or read it online.

-v Collaboration with Cape Cod Behavioral Healthcare, the Department of Mental Health and local police departments to improve emergency room practices
+v Collaboration with Cape Cod Behavioral Healthcare, the Department of Mental Health, several social service agencies and local police departments to improve emergency room practices

-v Initiated NAMI on Nantucket with its own program coordinator and dedicated phone
+v Initiated NAMI on Nantucket and NAMI on the Vineyard, each with its own program coordinator and dedicated phone

 v Collaboration with ‘Dance in the Rain’ – a peer-to-peer organization with programs and support group for those with mental illness